 Download this example as a Jupyter notebook or a Python script.

-This example shows how to perform an Impacted Substance query on part records, and how to process the results.
+This example shows how to perform an Impacted Substance query on part records and how to process the results.

-Connecting to Granta MI#
+Connect to Granta MI#

 [1]: